webplatform/docs/Beginners/index.md

   <li>A decent text editor.
 Reasonable free options are [[http://notepad-plus-plus.org/ Notepad++]] for Windows, [[http://www.barebones.com/products/TextWrangler/ Text Wrangler]], for Mac, and [[http://bluefish.openoffice.nl/index.html Bluefish]] for Linux.</li>
 </ol>

-Now roll your sleeves up and let's get ready to learn.
+Now roll your sleeves up and let's get ready to learn. [[http://docs.webplatform.org/wiki/tutorials Browse our full list of learning articles]] if you exhaust the list of articles here, and want to learn more!

 ==Beginning fundamentals==